sgruhier/capistrano-db-tasks/README.markdown

 Example
 =======

     cap db:local:sync

-or

-cap production db:local:sync if you are using capistrano-ext to have multistages
+    cap production db:local:sync # if you are using capistrano-ext to have multistages

 Copyright (c) 2009 [Sébastien Gruhier - XILINUS], released under the MIT license

 TODO
 ====

-May be change project's name as it's not only database tasks now :)
+* May be change project's name as it's not only database tasks now :)
-Add tests
+* Add tests